self20/Moustache/README.md

 - TODO: Only handle transmission client for now.
 Ask for new client or make a PR.
 - TODO: There is no UI function to remove a torrent. `/remove/{id}` is the URL.
 It’ll come later.
-- TODO: It’s not possible to download a torrent with a magnet.
 - TODO: It’s possible that disk space availability checker ignores quota.
 - TODO: Failing states (tracker errors and missing files) are not properly handled.
 -